jrremlinger/LC_ToxicOmega_Tools/README.md

 Teleports a given player to a given destination.
 Player being teleported can not be dead.
 Will automatically sync lighting if your destination is inside or outside.
 If no arguments are provided, the host will be teleported to the ship's console.

 Arguments:
-* Target A: This can be either "$" or a player name/ID.
-If "$" is used it will teleport the host to a random place within the factory as if an inverse-teleporter was used.
-If this is the only argument the host will be teleported to the given Target A.
-* Target B: If target B is given as an argument the teleport will affect the player given as Target A and teleport them to Target B. "$" will teleport Target A to a random position in the factory. "!" will teleport them to the ship's console.
-Entering a player name/ID will teleport the Target A player to the Target B player.
+* Target A: If this is the only argument given it supports "!", "@(int)", and "$".
+Otherwise it must be a player.
+* Target B: Can be a player, "!", "@(int)", or "$"

-Example: "tp #0 $" will teleport the player with ID
+Example: "tp #0 $" will teleport the player with ID to a random location inside the factory.

 ---
+### **WP/Waypoint/Waypoints Optional: Add/Clear/Door

+Lists or creates a waypoint to use as a teleport destination.
+Waypoints are cleared when leaving a moon.

+Arguments (The text added after is the only argument accepted.
+If not provided it will list all waypoints):
+* Add: Will create a waypoint at your current position.
+* Clear: Will delete all waypoints.
+* Door: Will create a waypoint inside the factory at the main entrance.

+---
-### **Ch/Charge Optional: (Player Name/ID)**
+### **Ch/Charge Optional: (Player Target)**

 Charges a players held item.

 Arguments:
-* Player Name/ID (Default: Host Player): Name or ID number of the player who's held item you want to charge.
+* Player Target (Default: Host Player): Only supports player names/id.

 Example: "ch" will simply charge the host's held item.

 ---
-### **Heal/Save Optional: (Player Name/ID)**
+### **Heal/Save Optional: (Player Target)**

 Fully refills a players health and stamina.
 Will save a player if they are currently grabbed by a forest giant or have a snare flea on their head.
 If target player is dead, they will be revived at the ship's terminal.

 Arguments:
-* Player Name/ID (Default: Host Player): Name or ID number of the player you want to heal.
+* Player Target (Default: Host Player): Only supports player names/id.

 Example: "heal John" will heal a player who's name starts with (or is) John.